 The Transparency Act

-We commit to respecting all internationally recognized human rights in accordance with the UN’s Guiding Principles on Business and Human Rights.
+We commit to respecting all internationally recognized human rights in accordance with the UN's Guiding Principles on Business and Human Rights.
 We emphasize sustainable practices that consider people, the environment, and society.
 The Norwegian Transparency Act, effective from July 1, 2022, aims to prevent human rights violations and poor working conditions.
-We have conducted due diligence assessments based on OECD guidelines, establishing new practices for evaluating current and new suppliers.
-Solwr, comprising three entities (Solwr Group AS, Solwr Software AS, and Solwr Robotics AS), adheres to sustainable and ethical business practices across all units, even though only Solwr Software AS is formally defined as a “larger company” under the law.
+We have conducted due diligence assessments based on OECD guidelines, and our practices for evaluating current and new suppliers are well established and in ongoing use.
+Solwr, comprising three entities (Solwr Group AS, Solwr Software AS, and Solwr Robotics AS), adheres to sustainable and ethical business practices across all units.
 Our goal is to deliver scalable, sustainable, and integrable logistics technology solutions while balancing people, the planet, and profit.

 At the same time, we see positive developments.
 Access to public reporting from suppliers has improved, and it is increasingly common to find published statements on sustainability and human rights.
 However, there is still considerable room for improvement when it comes to full transparency and documented compliance throughout global supply chains.